waggle-sensor/waggle-docs/docs/tutorials/edge-apps/2-creating-an-edge-app.md

 First, **data and model selection** is where you scope the problem and identify a new or existing model for your application.
 This typically happens _outside_ of our ecosystem.

-Second, **develop and test** is where you begin to integrate your initial code with our ecosystem, test and finally build your application in ECR.
+Second, **develop and test** is where you begin to integrate your initial code with our ecosystem, test and finally build your application in [ECR](/docs/about/architecture#edge-code-repository-ecr).

 Finally, **deploy and iterate** is where you schedule your application for deployment and look at the results.

-## Preparing an example for edge
+## Preparing an example for the edge

 In order to illustrate progress through each of these stages, we'll start with a concrete code example and iterate on it over the next few sections.